-The Out Islands of the Bahamas - The Abacos120 islands make up a ‘necklace of gems’ that form the Abacos; islands which to this day are an uninhabited paradise of islets, cays and beaches.
+120 islands make up a ‘necklace of gems’ that form the Abacos - a paradise of uninhabited paradise islets, cays and beaches.
 The Abaco Islands are a sailing playground par excellence, yet there’s even more to them than that.
 There's Marsh Harbour on Great Abaco, the bustling capital of this chain, and Treasure Cay, both packing a funky assortment of family-run hotels, villas, superb restaurants and lively nightspots.

 Nestling around these two thriving centres in outlying cays, are picture-perfect villages of white and pastel-coloured clapboard houses.
-Marinas abound throughout the cays, and many are home to magnificent luxury yachts.
-Fishing and diving are also popular activities here.
-Deep-sea fishing generally takes place off the Abaco cays, where the drop-off from the reef to the Atlantic is steep, and the shallow marshy flats to the west of Great Abaco are ideal for ‘bonefishermen’.
-Deep walls, reefs and a multitude of shipwrecks provide excellent diving territory right around the Abacos.
+Marinas abound and many are home to luxury yachts, plus there's plenty of fishing and diving.
+Deep-sea fishing generally takes place off the Abaco cays, where the drop-off from the reef to the Atlantic is steep and the shallow marshy flats to the west of Great Abaco are ideal for ‘bonefishermen’.
+Deep walls, reefs and a multitude of shipwrecks provide excellent diving opportunities.

-Elbow CayOn Elbow Cay, just a 20-minute water taxi ride from Marsh Harbour, you'll discover the enchanting New England-style, Hope Town, on an almost landlocked harbour, overlooked by a fabulously photogenic 120-ft candy-striped lighthouse.
-Hope Town is a quaint village, whether you just want to relax in the sun, or would like to head out on the water, there is something here for you.
-The beaches on the island are covered in fine, white and pink sand, and the water is crystal clear.
-These islands are a part of the National Park, and are located across from Sandy Cay, where you will find great snorkelling.
+Just a 20-minute water taxi ride from Marsh Harbour, you'll discover enchanting Hope Town.
+Situated on an almost landlocked harbour, overlooked by a 120-ft candy-striped lighthouse, Hope Town is as idyllic as it sounds.
+The beaches are covered in fine, white and pink sand and the water is crystal clear.
+These islands are a part of the National Park and are located across from Sandy Cay, where you will find great snorkelling.
 With the convenience of a boat, you can explore all the cays and underwater sea park on your own schedule.
 Explore the entire island by renting a golf cart, Kayak or some bikes.
 Learn more about Hope Town and its history at the Wyannie Malone museum.

-Accessible by car hire or taxi, you'll adore Treasure Cay on Great Abaco Island, a hotel, golf and marina development wrapped around a beach with the whitest softest sand you've ever seen, and considered one of the best beaches in the Caribbean.
-Here three and a half miles of secluded white sand and endless azure seas await you,with beach picnics and swimming with the turtles the order of the day.
+Accessible by car or taxi, you'll adore Treasure Cay.
+This hotel, golf and marina development is wrapped around a beach with the whitest, softest sand you've ever put your toes in.
+Three and a half miles of seclusion and azure seas await you.
+Bring a picnics and come prepared to swim with the turtles.

 Green Turtle Cay